rltvty2/wli/README.txt

 You must download wli_v09002.bat and wli_v09002.ps1, right click on the .bat, and then run the program as administrator.

+Windows defender will try to stop you from running the program.
+Click run anyways.

 You have to disable bitlocker/decrypt your hard drive to use this software.

 After the installation is complete, you will have to give the new boot entry priority in your BIOS settings.